-The day was a sunny and gorgeous so after the scrubbing, I set the wood toolbox outside in the sun to dry.
+The day was sunny and gorgeous outside so after the scrubbing, I set the wood toolbox outside in the sun to dry.

 When the wood toolbox was completely dry, I applied two coats of Zinsser Clear Shellac to seal in any oils or stains that might bleed through.

-The next step was to change the look of the industrial style casters I found on Amazon.
-The casters were a reasonable price but had a shiny and new silver-ish metal that I am not a fan of.
+The next step was to change the look of the industrial-style casters I found online.
+The casters were reasonably priced but had a shiny and new silver-ish metal that I am not a fan of.